ericleimar/vidhance.com/content/solutions/phone.md

 The Vidhance® software platform will enable video to make a leap in the same direction as still photography by removing unwanted movements and leaving a smooth professional feeling in the final result.
 <!--more-->
 The market for smartphones is the largest of all consumer electronics markets today, and its key role as individual expression is growing increasingly strong.
-Phone manufacturers, app developers and the telecom industry all want to see progressing smartphones, where camera and video play a key role in making new models attractive to users.
+Phone manufacturers, the telecom industry, and app developers all want to see progressing smartphones, where camera and video play a key role in making new models attractive to users.

-[Read more about Vidhance Mobile] (http://vidhancemobile.com)
+Read even more about Vidhance Mobile at [vidhancemobile.com](http://vidhancemobile.com).